Current Environment: Production

 Our approach to bladder exstrophy

-The care we provide extends well beyond surgical treatment.
+Our approach to bladder exstrophy care extends well beyond surgery.
 We believe psychosocial and emotional support are crucial as you and your child cope with the challenges of this condition.
-The Bladder Exstrophy Program team includes a dedicated social worker, as well as a psychologist, who will partner with you and your family to ensure your child’s needs are met, every step of the way.
+That’s why our Bladder Exstrophy Program team includes a dedicated social worker and a psychologist who will partner with you and your family every step of the way to ensure your child’s needs are met.
 These needs may include care coordination, coping, orientation with hospital services, support groups, identification of community programs, or support with school transitions.
 We work closely with other Boston Children’s programs including the Hale Family Center for Families, Child Life Services, Department of Spiritual Care (chaplaincy), and Child Psychiatry and Case Management.

 Our areas of research and innovation